dsc-courses/dsc80-2025-su/proj04/index.md

 ### Checkpoint 1 Submission

-The first checkpoint is due on **Friday, February 28th**.
+The first checkpoint is due on **Friday, May 23rd**.
 You can submit the checkpoint [here](https://www.gradescope.com/courses/941090/assignments/5820453) on Gradescope.

 The checkpoint 1 assignment is worth 20 points, and asks you to answer the following questions: